Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 Topic Investor / Partner Visa Employment Visa

-Who sponsors you Your company as shareholder/partner, or a qualifying investment route Your employer, mainland or Free Zone
+Who sponsors you Your company as shareholder/partner, or qualifying investment route Your employer, mainland or Free Zone

 Core reason it exists Residence through ownership or investment Residence through employment

 For official UAE visa information, visit the UAE government official portal.
+Employment visa regulations are also governed by the Ministry of Human Resources & Emiratisation (MOHRE).

 When an Investor/Partner Visa Makes Sense

-• You own shares in the company and are not joining someone else’s payroll.
+Pick an investor visa UAE when your life actually looks like ownership.
+This path makes sense when you own shares in the company and are not joining someone else’s payroll.

 • You are building a company and need to sponsor yourself, and maybe your family later.